 Medicare enrollees are responsible for an annual deductible amount for outpatient (Part B) services, plus 20% of the allowable charge.
 If your visit is the first care you receive in a new year, you may be asked to pay towards your deductible.
 After the deductible is met, you only have to pay your percentage, called co-insurance.

-In 2017, the annual Medicare deductible was $183.
+In 2020, the annual Medicare deductible is $198.
 The deductible can change annually.
 After you meet your deductible, you are only responsible for your co-insurance (20%).
 For more information, please visit medicare.gov

 Currently 20% of the Medicare allowed amount.
 If you purchase Medigap insurance, your co-insurance is typically paid in full by your Medigap coverage.
 If you do not have a Medigap plan, we ask that the co-insurance be paid promptly.